caseyross/monsoon/README.md

-# Reactionary
+# Monsoon

-a human-readable interface to the Weather Underground API
+a human-readable interface to the OpenWeather API

 ## Why are there no numbers?
 I though this was a weather app!